Eric Hipple

-Eric Ellsworth Hipple (born September 16, 1957) is a public speaker and a retired professional American football player.
+Eric Ellsworth Hipple (born September 16, 1957) is an American public speaker and a former professional football player.
+He played as a quarterback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Utah State Aggies.

 Early life and education

 Eric Hipple was born in Lubbock, Texas.

 Hipple attended Utah State University with an athletic scholarship.
-At 6 ft 2 in and 198 lb, he was a star quarterback for the team.
-He earned a Bachelor of Science in Business Administration from the university's Jon M. Huntsman School of Business.
+At 6 ft 2 in and 198 lb, he was a star quarterback for the team, having earned an all-Pacific Coast Athletic Association selection as a senior in 1979 to go along with winning PCC championships in 1978 and 1979.
+He earned a Bachelor of Science in Business Administration from the university's School of Business.
+He was named to the All-Century team in 1993.
+In 2012, he was inducted into the Utah State Hall of Fame.

+College statistics

 Career

-Hipple was selected by the Detroit Lions in the fourth round of the 1980 NFL Draft.
-He played his entire 10-season NFL career for the Lions from 1980 to 1989.
-He missed the whole 1987 season with a sprained thumb.
-His best year as a pro came during the 1985 season when he threw 17 touchdown passes.